TheSeven/pool_sim/README.md

 - `:difficulty`: difficulty level, in mean shares per block
 - `:miner_percent`: percentage of total hashrate owned by target miner
 - `:average_fees`: mean amount of fees, in BTC
+- `:withholding_percent`: percentage of pool that will withhold a found block

 Available payout models
 -----------------------